octo-technology/OpenTezos/docs/ligo/full_examples.md

 Then we write a pattern matching for `main_laser_power`.
 - If it exists, it increases the power of the "Main Laser" by 1 (use i as temporary matching variable).
-- If it does not exist in the mapping, it fails with "Weapon not found"
+- If it does not exist in the mapping, it fails with "Weapon not found".

 ```js
 type weapon_power is map (string, int)